TRADE & INDUSTRY

 The ACDP proposes the following three-pronged approach to this issue:

-- Continued protection to such sectors that are major contributors to our GDP and employment creation programmes.
+Continued protection to such sectors that are major contributors to our GDP and employment creation programs.

 South Africa is a constitutional state with a built-in human rights creed, and as such we should vigorously fight for human rights in other parts of the world.

-It appears that although the economy might show marked signs of improvement, employment figures have remained virtually unchanged, while capitalisation has advanced more steadily.
+Towards an Equitable Balance between Economic Growth and Job Creation It appears that although the economy might show marked signs of improvement, employment figures have remained virtually unchanged, while capitalization has advanced more steadily.

 Suggestions towards the debate on job creation